-Louisiana Personal Injury Law Firm
+Louisiana Personal Injury & Property Damage Law Offices

 The attorneys at Kanner & Pintaluga’s Louisiana offices are committed to fighting for people who have been injured in accidents caused by other people’s dangerous or reckless behavior.
 If a person or company’s actions caused you or your loved one’s injury, contact one of our local offices for a free case evaluation.